 I had already been thinking about using Blank Slate Pattern’s Clean Slate Shorts/Pants pattern again, but once I knew I had limited time, my mind was made up.

-I have sewn this pattern up so many times, I knew I could do it without reading the instructions and that sewing it would be smooth sailing.
+I have sewn this pattern up so many times, I knew I could do it without reading the instructions.
 It’s one of my fave go to/wardrobe staple patterns! ( In full disclosure…Blank Slate is a sponsor, but is not paying me to say that.
 They are a sponsor because I sincerely love their patterns.)
 I also opted for the no fly option which made it go even faster.

 The size range starts at 18 months which according to Nat’s measurements is still a little too large at the waist, but good for length (she’s petite).
 I knew I wanted the shorts to be a little slimmer than the original shorts as well.
 To adjust the sizing and fit, I shaved off almost an inch from the outer seam and about 3/8 inch from the inseam, of each pattern piece.
 I also trimmed down the pocket pieces an inch and the waistband two inches.
 I lost a good portion of the pocket curve when I slimmed the sides, so I scooped the pocket curve deeper as well.

 I color blocked the shorts and added back pockets the same way I did Owen’s shorts from last year, but I used green stretch twill from Britex Fabrics and added cheetah fabric accents to the pockets fabric from Jo-Ann Fabrics.
 Britex Fabrics is a sponsor for the series and provided me with the twill.
 As expected, the twill is excellent quality and sewed up like budd-a.
 I have a lot left over, so you can bet you’ll see it again in future projects.